Have been wanting to get this reference online for a wee while now – hope this list helps you with the ‘plain’ and the ‘quirky’ tangling terminology!

-Apprentice Tiles which are bigger and made of smoother paper; pens which are more hardwearing with a plastic nib, and so can take more writing pressure, than a micron pen with a felt nib.
+Apprentice Tiles which are larger and made of smoother paper; pens which have a plastic nib so cope with more pressure, than a micron pen with a felt nib.

 Aura A line or series of lines drawn round a tangle’s shape or element.
 Drawn closely around the initial tangle/ shape, like a ripple in a pond.

 Background Some patterns can look ‘anchored’ with a black background, i.e. fill in the spaces between the leaf shapes or with ‘poke root’ the gaps.

 Biggify Taking a tangle you know and drawing it on a bigger scale.